asmith26/speech2caret/README.md

 You must edit this file to set the following options:

 #### `keyboard_device_path`
-This is the path to your keyboard's input device.
-You can find the correct path by running the command below and looking for an entry that ends with `-event-kbd`.
+This is the path to your keyboard input device.
+You can find the path either following [this](https://python-evdev.readthedocs.io/en/latest/usage.html#listing-accessible-event-devices), or by running the command below and looking for an entry that ends with `-event-kbd`.

 ```bash
 ls /dev/input/by-path/